Rahman Amouzad: 2022

 In April, Amouzad moved up to 65 kilograms and claimed his first Asian Continental title, defeating Olympic bronze medalist Bajrang Punia from India in the finals.

 In September, he competed at the World Championships, running through a gauntlet and defeating reigning European champion Ismail Musukaev from Hungary, three-time World champion Haji Aliyev from Azerbaijan and Olympian Yun Jun-sik from South Korea, to reach the finals.
 The next day, he claimed the World title, defeating three-time NCAA champion Yianni Diakomihalis from the United States in a high-scoring match.

 In December, Amouzad helped Iran to a silver-medal finish at the World Cup, defeating U23 Asian champion Taiyrbek Zhumashbek Uulu from the All-Stars team and Yianni Diakomihalis from the United States, in a rematch from the World finals.

 2025

-Amouzad in 2025 year his first major tournament at the 2025 World Wrestling Championships Won the gold medal.
-He at freestyle 65 kg competition, defeated Ikromzhon Khadzhimurodov of Kazakhstan with score 13-0.
-Real Woods American, Sujeet Kalkal Indian and Peiman Biabani Canada, the next opponents were Amouzad all of whom were defeated by him.
-He faced Kotaro Kiyooka Japan in the final and defeated him with a perfect score of 10-0.
+Amouzad won the gold medal at the 2025 World Wrestling Championships.
+At freestyle 65 kg, he defeated Ikromzhon Khadzhimurodov of Kazakhstan 13-0, and also defeated Real Woods of the United States of America, Sujeet Kalkal of India, and Peiman Biabani of Canada.
+In the final, he avenged his defeat in the 2024 Olympic final against Kotaro Kiyooka, winning 10-0.